 (2.)
-The fact that the Board of Trustees is legally incorporated.
+The fact that the Board of Trustees is legally

-(3.)
-The size and valuation of the site, the validity of the title, and whether deeded to the Free Methodist Church.
+incorporated.

-(4.)
-A description of the building for which aid is asked.
+- (3.)
+The size and valuation of the site, the validity of the title, and whether deeded to the Free Methodist Church. - (4.)
+A description of the building for which aid is asked. - (5.)
+And the estimated cost when it is completed. - (6.)
+The amount of available and reliable means secured.